 NOTE: We ask that no donation be left anywhere outside of either 316 or 318 Third St.

-FOOD ITEMS IN LOW SUPPLY: (Almost always useful, especially for people living in shelters)
+OTHER FOOD ITEMS: (Almost always useful, especially for people living in shelters)

 • Breakfast bars